TNGO04/tngo04.github.io/README.md

 # Personal-Website
-My personal website, built while practicing webdevelopment concepts.
+My personal website, built from scratch with CSS, HTML, and a bit of Javascript.